 On August 18, news spread across the island: the sea monster had been captured.
 Islanders ran to the beach and couldn’t believe their eyes.

-This nonfiction picture book is a perfect tool to discuss non-political fake news stories.
+This nonfiction picture book about fake news for kids is a perfect tool to discuss non-political fake news stories.

 Back matter discusses the freedom of the press guaranteed by the First Amendment to the U.S. Constitution.
 Quotes from Thomas Jefferson make it clear that fake news has always been one of the costs of a free press.
 A Timeline lists actual events in the order they occurred.
 A vocabulary list defines relevant words.